handshake-org/hsd/README.md

 This will create and broadcast the proof to all of your peers, ultimately ending up in a miner's mempool.
 Your claim should be mined within 5-20 minutes.
-Once mined, you must wait 400 blocks before your claim is considered "mature".
+Once mined, you must wait several blocks before your claim is considered "mature".

 Once the claim has reached maturity, you are able to bypass the auction process by calling `sendupdate` on your claimed name.